isdood/MAYA-LLM/README.md

 ...
 This is STARWEAVE in action: not just parsing language, but *resonating* with it.

+### The "Fear of the Incomprehensible":
+How do we prepare society for an entity that challenges our most fundamental notions of self, time, and morality?
+What educational or philosophical frameworks would be needed?

 ### 📊 Benchmarks
 **Ryzen 9950X, Sapphire Nitro 7900XTX (modded BIOS for higher power limits)**